 Jellyfish, or the medusa-like life phase of cnidarians (like anemones and coral) are primitive and ancient animals so I included them in Thalassa’s seas.
 However, unlike Earth’s jellies, I created the “sheets” as large simple animals that used stinging cells, like the cnidocytes of jellyfish, as protection and a way to capture prey.
 Among the Cnidaria, cnidocytes can induce a range of responses from deadly stings, to stickiness, to slight numbing.

 I decided to create a species that slowly becomes more deadly over time, allowing a prey item to not pull back at first encounter but eventually become immobilized and then consumed.
-The teachings of the Nesoi shows that they have had past encounters and remember their lessons.
-Sage tried to avoid the sheets based on her first encounter with a small one (which stung hard, like on Earth) but was helpless against the all encompassing larger ones.
-On Earth many species of jellyfish bloom during certain times to become very abundant and cover the surface of the ocean.
+The teachings of the Nesoi show that they have had past encounters and remember their lessons.
+Sage tried to avoid the sheets based on her first encounter with a small one (which stung hard, like on Earth) but was helpless against the all-encompassing larger ones.
+On Earth, many species of jellyfish bloom during certain times to become very abundant and cover the surface of the ocean.

 I limited the distribution of the sheets to calm, inland waters as their simple structure would be easily torn apart in waves and during extreme tides, hence their absence after Thalassa’s tidefall.
 Like jellies on Earth, the sheets can harbor symbiotic bio-luminescence organisms which cause them to “glow” at night.

 Anemones are early life forms related to the sheets but I used their appearance to trick Sage into thinking that because they looked like anemones, they were the normally mostly harmless anemone.
 Instead, however, they were a worm-like animals similar to the Bobbit Worm.
 These worms are notorious for their vicious and lighting-fast predatory attacks, as seen in the book.